 9. SurveySparrow: Best for Conversational, Chat-Style In-App Surveys

 SurveySparrow's in-app feedback feature SpotChecks delivers surveys in a conversational chat format rather than a traditional form layout.
 For consumer apps and products where the tone is informal and the user base is mobile-native, the chat UI drives noticeably higher completion rates than a standard survey widget.
+When users feel like they're having a conversation rather than filling out a form, they tend to finish it.

 Key Features